Fingertips/Supreme/README.md

       # Update the local status of the payment
     end

-When the customer returns to your site it returns with its transaction_id attached to your provided URL.
+When the customer returns to your site it returns with its <tt>transaction_id</tt> attached to your provided URL.
 You can present a page depending on the status of the payment.

 ## Errors